I hate buying groceries.

 Avoid eye-level shelves

-Eye level shelves are where they put the most expensive items in the store.
+Well, Eye level shelves are where they put the most expensive items in the store.

-Sometimes retailers will work out deals with vendors to set their items at eye level, because they know it’s likely to sell more.
+Sometimes retailers will work out deals with vendors to set their items at eye level because they know it’s likely to sell more.

-Make sure you are looking at the top and bottom shelves for a wider range of choices that are often more affordable than what is set in front of you.
+So if you are grocery shopping on a budget (I mean, who isn’t?) make sure you are looking at the top and bottom shelves for a wider range of choices that are often more affordable than what is set in front of you.

 Switch out stores